-Benjamin T. Berman, tenor, is the music director of First Reformed Church of New Brunswick.
-He is also the conductor of the Highland Park Community Chorus, and is on the faculty of the Academy of Music and Dance in Spotswood.
+Benjamin T. Berman is the music director of First Reformed Church of New Brunswick.
+He is also the conductor of the Highland Park Community Chorus and artistic director of the brand new Hub City Opera and Dance Company.
 He received his MM in Vocal Performance in 2012 from Mason Gross School of the Arts under soprano Judith Nicosia.
 While at Rutgers, he coached for two years with Barbara González-Palmer, and sang in six opera productions under the direction of Pamela Gilmore.
 He received a BM, summa cum laude, in 2010 from MGSA, studying under tenor Frederick Urrey.
 He also studied organ with Mark Trautman, and is a harpsichordist for the Period Instrument Ensemble, La Fiocco, with artistic director Lewis Baratz.
 Ben is active as a recitalist, voice teacher, harpsichordist, and organist in Central New Jersey.
 He also conducted the Rainbow Children’s Choir, which he started alongside Cantor Anna Ott in January 2011.
-And currently he is building a joint children’s choir between Christ Church of New Brunswick and First Reformed Church.
+And currently he co-director of the Joyful Noise choir, the joint children’s choir of Christ Church New Brunswick and First Reformed Church.

-Benjamin is particularly interested in Song of the Czech Republic, Jewish art music, and the song cycles of Jules Massenet, in addition to the standard repertoire for solo tenor.
+Benjamin, a light lyric tenor, is particularly interested in Song of the Czech Republic, Jewish art music, and the song cycles of Jules Massenet, in addition to the standard repertoire for solo tenor.
 He was a semi-finalist in the 2015 International Czech Slovak Voice Competition.
 He is an avid recitalist and is well-suited to perform the Lieder of Franz Schubert, and he loves singing Gershwin.
 In the realm of opera, Benjamin is at his best in Mozart’s roles, in particular Don Ottavio and Pedrillo.
 He has portrayed Monostatos from Die Zauberflöte, Alfred from Die Fledermaus and Frantz from Les Contes d’Hoffmann.
-An enterprising student, Benjamin simultaneously organized, conducted, and played the harpsichord at three performances of cantatas by J. S. Bach (BWV 62, BWV 80, and BWV 180).
-He completed these projects as the music peer minister for Rutgers Protestant Campus Ministries from 2007-2012.

 On recent recitals, he has sung Tel jour telle nuit by Francis Poulenc, Die Schöne Müllerin by Franz Schubert, the cycle A Shropshire Lad by George Butterworth, Three Yiddish Songs by Viktor Ullmann, An die ferne Geliebte by Ludwig van Beethoven, Hermit Songs by Samuel Barber, and Canticle I by Benjamin Britten.
 He has received much praise for his musically and poetically sensitive performances.